dagbdagb/waffle/README.md

 ## How can I use it?
-Assuming you start with a working setup with the Mosquitto MQTT broker and one or more Tasmota devices,*and* your MQTT setup matches mine, there are three simple steps to follow:
+Assuming you start with a working setup with the Mosquitto MQTT broker and one or more Tasmota devices, *and* your MQTT setup matches mine, there are three simple steps to follow:

-1. Enable websockets in mosquitto*, by adding these two lines to the mosquitto config file.
+1. Enable websockets in mosquitto, by adding these two lines to the mosquitto config file.
 (possibly /etc/mosquitto/mosquitto.conf)

         listener 9001